PedrooAm/Clone/content/courses/aws/advanced-architecting/13-15-semptember-2022.md

 ---
 title: "Advanced Architecting on AWS" description : "In this course, each module presents a scenario with an architectural challenge to be solved.
 You will examine available AWS services and features as solutions to the problem.
-You will gain insights by participating in problem-based discussions and learning about the AWS services that you could apply to meet the challenges."
+You will gain insights by participating in problem-based discussions and learning about the AWS services that you could apply to meet the challenges." courseId : courseThumb : images/courses/aws.jpg draft : false
-featureImage: images/courses/aws.jpg
-courseThumb: images/courses/aws.jpg
 location: Virtual
 course_date: September 13th – 15th 2022
 course_time: 09:00-17:00 CEST
-# apply payment url
-apply_url : "#"
-# course fee
+payment_link : #
+price : 2,490.00
-fee : "2,490.00"
+currency : €
-# course thumbnail
-image: "images/courses/aws.jpg"
-button_text: "Buy Now"
+button_text : Buy Now
 ---

 ### Developing on AWS, Helsinki - Virtual Session